Chevra Kadisha, Bereavement & Cemetery committees

 Tahara (purification) is the washing of the body from head to toe by pouring water over it, and then dressing the body in the plain linen shroud in which it will be buried.
 Members of our tahara group have received training, and new members observe and participate in a tahara session before deciding if they want to be a part of this group.
 The performance of tahara is a very solemn but uplifting experience.

-The Agudas Achim Cemetery is located at 701 South Payne Street in Alexandria
+The Agudas Achim Cemetery is located at 701 South Payne Street in Alexandria.

-Thu, November 21 2024 20 Cheshvan 5785
+Sat, December 21 2024 20 Kislev 5785